-One of my clients mentioned to me that every time the season changes, it takes time for her body to adjust to the temperature and energy vibrations (warm to cool to cold.)
-She asked me what she could do to prepare her body for the fall and winter.
+One of my clients mentioned that every time the season changes, itt takes time for her body to adjust to the temperature and energy vibrations (warm to cool to cold.)
+She asked me what she could do to prepare her health for the fall and winter.

 According to Traditional Chinese Medicine (TCM) beliefs, the energy frequency (known as “Qi”) may not be in harmony with the season’s frequency.
 In TCM, everyone’s energy is comprised of various qi – hot, cold, damp, and dry.
 If any of these energies become excessive or deficient, you can experience physical and emotional imbalances.

 Your Qi is constantly adjusting itself to match earth’s frequency.
 Frequency can fluctuate and moves quicker in the warmer weather and slower in the cold.
 Some people are very or overly sensitive to the seasonal changes.
 These adjustments can have a negative impact on the body, can cause illness and can make one feel unbalanced.

 You may be asking how?
 For example, there are many people affected by the energy of a full moon.
 For thousands of years, people have believed that the moon has all kind of impacts on us.
 Some have said that its affects can increase crime rates, dog attacks, and cause people to do crazy things.
 We sometimes call these people lunatics.
 The term “lunatic” comes from “of the moon” or being “moonstruck.”
 It was a very popular term in the late 1800’s and modern people still use the label “lunatic” when we see someone acting out of the norm.